 This system gives the pilot an aural warning that the elevator/pitch trim control wheel is set outside the normal takeoff range.
 The system is only active on the ground during the initiation of the takeoff run when the left landing gear safety switch is closed, the auto-feather switch is in the "ARM" position, and the left engine power lever is advanced past 50% travel or approximately 88% N1 when the engine is running.
-The auto-feather switch provides 28 VDC power to the trim out-of-range warning horn.
+The auto-feather switch provides 28 VDC power to the Takeoff Trim Warning horn.